Deep localization of protein structures in fluorescence microscopy images: Experimental settings

 \textbf{Influence of dataset size:} To show that our model is robust and performs better, we start from a 90\%:10\% training:testing split and then reduce the training partition by 10\% each time and increase the testing set by 10\%.
 Figure~\ref{fig:HeLa_ablation} presents the performance of each model on HeLa dataset~\cite{boland2001neural}.
 The results of ResNet~\cite{he2016deep} and AlexNet~\cite{krizhevsky2012imagenet} are below 80\% while our's is the highest when the split is 60\%.
 Meanwhile, if 90\% dataset is reserved for training, then the testing part is 10\%, and our method's accuracy is 5.1\% higher than the second-best performing DenseNet~\cite{huang2017denseNet} model.
 Overall, our method leads for all the training and testing partitions, which indicates our algorithm's robust architecture.

-\textbf{Effect of overfitting:} Next, we investigate the effect of overfitting in our model and classical algorithms.
+\textbf{Training size effect on traditional algorithms:} Next, we investigate the training dataset's effect on our model and classical algorithms.
 The performances of the classical algorithms on LOCATE and CHO datasets are very high.
 However, this could be due to the small amount of data reserved for testing, usually between 5\% to 10\%.
-We present the effect of decreasing training data size in Table~\ref{tab:comp_diff_datasets}, which illustrates that the high results of the classical methods are due to overfitting.
+We present the effect of decreasing training data size in Table~\ref{tab:comp_diff_datasets}, which illustrates the classical methods' high results due to more training data as compared to test data.
 When training data decreases, the accuracy drops.
-Note that results are shown in Table ~\ref{tab:comp_diff_datasets} for traditional algorithms are the ensemble-based accuracies that may occlude our claim regarding overfitting.
+Note that results are shown in Table~\ref{tab:comp_diff_datasets} for traditional algorithms are the ensemble-based accuracies occluding our claim regarding performance drop.
 Detailed results for the individual members of the same ensemble are given in Table~\ref{tab:CHO_ensemble_members_results}, where the effect of increasing test data is evident.

-On the other hand, our PLCNN performs consistently better on all three datasets, as the drop in performance is almost negligible.
+Contrary to the traditional algorithms, our PLCNN performs consistently better on all three datasets, as the drop in performance is almost negligible.

 \textbf{Image attentions:} Attention mechanisms~\cite{anwar2019densely,anwar2019real} are used in many computer vision applications to learn about the focus of networks.
 Though we have not explicitly applied our network's attention, we illustrate here that our method focuses on the object of interest.
 We utilize Grad-CAM~\cite{selvaraju2017grad} to visualize the attention of the networks.
 The features before the last layer are collected and provided to the Grad-CAM~\cite{selvaraju2017grad}.
 Figure~\ref{fig:im_att} illustrates the focus of each CNN method on sample images from CHO and Yeast datasets.
 Our method provides the best results due to the correct identification of proteins present in the images.